Out of State Divorce

 Divorce can be made even more difficult when you reside out of state, but your divorce is in Pennsylvania.
 We work with you to help make the process manageable.

 A divorce should be filed where both spouses reside.
-If spouses reside in different states, each can file in their own states if they meet the residency requirement.
+If spouses reside in different states, each can file in their own state if they meet the residency requirement.
 Every state can determine what the residency requirement is.
 Someone can file for divorce in Pennsylvania if at least one of the spouses has lived in Pennsylvania for at least six months prior to the filing.

 If each spouse has satisfied the residency requirement of each separate state, you will each need to consider whether there are financial benefits to filing in one state versus the other.
 For instance, while some states divide property between spouses equally, the distribution of property in Pennsylvania is “equitable distribution”.